SAP/abap-cleaner/docs/rules/CreateObjectRule.md

         cx_message     = 1
         others         = 2.

+    " evaluating the target variable as an actual parameter " only works with CREATE OBJECT, which immediately assigns mo_target:
+    CREATE OBJECT mo_target
+      EXPORTING iv_value = mo_target->gc_static_value.

     " chains can only be processed if they are first unchained CREATE OBJECT: lx_message, lx_other_message.